使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Operator

-Tim Call, Capital Management Corporation.
+Tim Call, The Capital Management Corporation.

 Tim Call - Analyst